kgrant20/bill-analysis/lang-recognition/langrecREADME.md

 Based on reading each of the bills thoroughly, this result is accurate as well as most of the restuls for both issues.

-Here is a visualization of the transparency results from police reform bills.

-file:///Users/Katie/Desktop/Screen%20Shot%202020-07-29%20at%2011.34.08%20AM.png

 ### Future Work